BSalita/Woundify/README.md

 | ImageInsight | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageLLL | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageNSFW | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
+| ImageOcr | Pops stack and sends image to image analysis service.
+The response is pushed onto the stack.
 | ImageProperties | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageRecognition | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageSafe | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageSearch | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageTag | Pops stack and sends image to image analysis service.
-The response is pushed onto the stack.
-| ImageText | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageThumbnail | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageTravel | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageThumbnail | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.